-Controlling airborne dust in underground mines, particularly in coal mines, is one of the most difficult tasks for mine operators in Canada.
+Controlling airborne dust in underground and open pit mines is one of the most difficult tasks for mine operators in places like Chile, Canada and Peru.
 Dust controlling measures are often taken into consideration by above-ground mining teams as the dust is visible and noticeable.
 Underground mining activities, on the other hand, are sometimes forgotten and neglected but it is in these mines that fungal dust and health issues occur.

-In this article, we look at some of the most common sources of dust in underground mines, as well as some of the most effective dust control strategies.
+In this article, we look at some of the most common sources of dust in underground and open pit mines, as well as some of the most effective dust control strategies.

 How do you control dust in mines?